-FSANZ - Food Standards Australia New Zealand - administers the 'Australia New Zealand Food Standards Code'.
+FSANZ - Food Standards Australia New Zealand - administers the Australia New Zealand Food Standards Code.
 The code lists requirements for foods such as additives, food safety, labelling, GM foods and MRLs for Australian food.

 LOD - Limit of Detection - is the minimum concentration of a residue that can be detected but not necessarily quantified as an exact value.
-Sometimes the MRL, LOR and LOD can be at the same level.

 LOR - Limit of Reporting - is the minimum concentration of a residue used for reporting purposes.
 Results of analyses lower than the LOR are not generally included in laboratory results reports.
+Sometimes the MRL, LOR and LOD can be at the same level.
+In this document it is depicted as LOR next to the applicable MRL.